 That would not eliminate the need to do creative work like visuals, tone of voice, etc. but that would definitely help to maintain all channel-specific content variants in an appropriate and structured way.

 PIM And eCommerce Omnichannel Success

 While building an omnipresence you might need to overcome obstacles along the way.

 Working with multiple retailers and marketplaces means that brands and manufacturers have to elaborate on the retailers’ requirements and modify the content, messaging, and visuals accordingly.
 Managing this manually takes too much time and does not always allow you to stay up-to-date and deliver compelling product data.

 Working with data comes with many challenges.
-The valued employees spend time on routine & repetitive data-related tasks, such as managing large amounts of datasheets, instead of working on the creative parts of brand’s and product’s improvement.
+The valued employees spend time on routine & repetitive data-related tasks, such as managing large amounts of datasheets, instead of working on the creative parts of brand and product improvement.
 The lack of standardization will prevent your products to be easily available on numerous sales channels, so along with implementing content flows consider implementing taxonomy management flows.

 Manual data management very often leads to inaccurate results and increased errors that bring about data inaccuracies and cause customer dissatisfaction.
-The result of this manual data management may be vague data that makes not much of use neither for business management nor for customers.
+The result of this manual data management may be vague data that makes not much of use either for business management or for customers.

 Solution: Product Information Management

 More channels – more challenges?
-Not if you are using PIM that nowadays became an integral part of creating a thriving eCommerce omnichannel plan.
+Not if you are using PIM that nowadays become an integral part of creating a thriving eCommerce omnichannel plan.

 Hand over this task to the Gepard team of 150+ experienced marketers and developers who have been assisting major eCommerce players in the EMEA market for more than 15 years.
 Rely on our broad expertise in customizing the PIM system to fit any brand/manufacturer omnichannel plan.